56quarters/staccato/README.md

 Statistics from the command line!

-Staccato is a command line program that lets you compute statistics from numbers piped in via STDIN.
+Staccato (`st` for short) is a command line program that lets you compute statistics from numbers piped in via STDIN.
 It computes things about the stream of numbers like min, max, mean, median, and standard deviation.
 It can also compute these things about some subset of the stream, for example the lower 95% of values.

 ## Features